bluething/learnddd/Learning Domain-Driven Design/01-Analyzing-Business-Domains/README.md

 Subdomains resemble sets of interrelated, _coherent_ use cases.
 Usually involve the same actor, the business entities, and they all manipulate a closely related set of data.
 So, start from the use cases.

+Watch out the devil is in the details.
+- We have to make sure we are not missing important information hidden in the intricacies of the business function.
+- Ask this question, whether we need all of them?